mariusavram91/mariusavram/pages/lets_work_together.md

 - We will progress together through ideation, design, development, and deployment stages with scheduled video calls, collaborative design tools, and regular updates.
 - I will ensure post-launch success with ongoing support channels, feedback sessions, and documentation, maintaining a flexible and transparent communication approach throughout the entire process.

-Communication is key and most important part of the process!
+Communication and transparency are key and most important parts of the process!

 {: .flexi-items}
 [**Check out here what our collaboration would look like.**](/collaboration/){: .button}